hysspy/Privacy-Guard-Pro/README.md

     Unlock: Type your password and press Enter.
 If you fail, the app will begin capturing photos and blinking red.

 ⚠️ Disclaimer

 Use at your own risk.
 This software interacts with low-level system processes.
 The author (hysspy) is not responsible for any forgotten passwords or system instability.
-There is no "backdoor"—if you lose your password, a hard reboot is required.
+There is no "backdoor" if you lose your password, a hard reboot is required.

 📄 License & Copyright

 Copyright © 2026 hysspy Licensed under the MIT License.
 See LICENSE for more details.